Fast ForWord Program

 Find Out If We Can Help You or Your Child

-Gemm Learning is the largest provider of Fast ForWord at home in North America.
-To find out if your child is a candidate for our program, call one of our specialists for a free consult.
+Gemm Learning is the largest private provider of Fast ForWord at home in North America.
+To find out if your child is a candidate for our program, call one of our specialists at 877-914-4366 for a free consult.

-Fast ForWord plays on fast for word and fast forward, emphasizing fast results.
-By removing underlying impediments, Fast ForWord can quickly open the flood-gates to higher achievement.
-The idea behind the name is to evoke rapid acquisition of language skills.
-But it is an unusual name, often mis-spelled, such as fast forward software.
+Fast ForWord is a version of fast forward and so is generally said that way, fast forward.
+However, Marty Burns, arguably Scientific Learning’s most famous spokesperson, pronounces it Fast For Word.
+The idea behind the name is that by removing underlying impediments, Fast ForWord can quickly open the floodgates to higher achievement.
+The name evokes rapid acquisition of language skills.
+But it is an unusual name, often misspelled, such as fast forward software.
 Other names are fast for word program, fast for words, fastforward.com or fast forward.